SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 more righteous framework for international politics.
 At the 1819 Paris peace confrence, Wilson negotiated heavily for one point in particular---the creation of a League of Nations whose purpoted purpose was to subvert the international anarchy and settle future conflicts.
+As a result,

 ## Furthermore, no states could achieve widespread liberty?